ading2210/youtube-comments-viewer/README.md

  - Sort comments by date or popularity

 ### Changelog:
+#### 12/12/21:
- - 12/12/21 - The ability to view video dislikes has been removed due to changes to Youtube's API.
+ - The ability to view video dislikes has been removed due to changes to Youtube's API.
+ - If a video has comments disabled, then it will show text saying that the comments have been disabled instead of showing a generic error message.